DutchBlockchainHackathon/DutchBlockchainHackathon.github.io/README.md

 3. After the event, through bettercodehub@sig.eu

-4. your Pro access to Better Code Hub remains valid for *12 months* after the event

 ## How to get points for technical quality

 1. You get based on your score in Better Code Hub

-2. The more guidelines you get right, the more bonus points you get
+2. The more guidelines you get right, the more points you get

 If you are not on GitHub or your programming language is not supported, talk to us